alexblackie/watashi/articles/worry-about-governance.md

 title: "Worry about software governance, not license"
+slug: "worry-about-governance"
-publishDate: "2023-03-04"
+publish_date: "2023-03-04"

+open_graph_meta:
-openGraphTitle: "Worry about software governance, not license"
+  title: "Worry about software governance, not license"
-openGraphDescription: >
+  description: >
     Recently, an early proposal to add basic usage telemetry to the Go toolchain has made the rounds, and many people are livid that such a move would come from a privacy-focused and ethically-aligned company like Google...

 ---